 I like to use a ratio of whole eggs + egg yolk per person.
-Some regional variations of the recipe use egg yolks only, while others use just whole eggs.
+Some regional recipe variations use egg yolks only, while others use whole eggs.

 - For a richer flavour and glossier sauce, use 1.5 egg yolk per person + 1 whole egg per 4 people (0.25 whole egg per person).

 - If you use Egg Yolks only, you’ll need 2 egg yolks per person.